-- 25.7 Solid waste management will be the responsibility of property owners within the hamlet of Conrich until such time as a County service is provided. - 25.8 The Prince of Peace Community and The Hamlet shall be responsible for their solid waste management. - 25.9 Lot owners' associations shall coordinate solid waste services in developing areas in The Hamlet and compact country residential areas until such time as a County service is provided.
+- 25.7 Solid waste management will be the responsibility of property owners within the hamlet of Conrich until such time as a County service is provided. - 25.8 The Prince of Peace Community and The Hamlet other hamlet residential areas shall be responsible for their solid waste management. - 25.9 Lot owners' associations shall coordinate solid waste services in developing areas in The Hamlet residential and compact country residential areas until such time as a County service is provided.